harjitmoe/egs-indices/README.md

 file(s)|description
 ---|---
-utfsupport.py|UTF-8 detwingling and Ookii character-set support. databases.py|access to the various database files. utility.py|assorted code useful for multiple processes.  sorted into more detailed headings in the module itself.
+databases.py|access to the various database files, also defines a Unicode error handler for use in UTF-8 / WinLatin-1 detwingling. utility.py|assorted code useful for multiple processes.  sorted into more detailed headings in the module itself.

 ### Data